How to write a great Python developer resume

 The two worded feedback from an anonymous Redditor said simply that your “resume sucks”.

-Did you find that advice helpful at all?
+Did you find that helpful at all?

-Entry level Python resumes have everything from C++ to Node.js listed in them.
+In reality, Entry level Python resumes have everything from C++ to Node.js listed in them.
 Making a recruiter feel that the resume is irrelevant.

 What that tells you is that your resume should have a proper layout and should be the right fit for your experience and the job needs.

-2 formats for a Python developer resume:
+2 Formats for a Python Developer Resume:

-Reverse chronological layout is best for most of the job applications.
+The reverse chronological layout is best for most of the job applications.
 Especially when you have some form of work experience to show as a Python developer - even if it’s a small internship.

-When it comes to Functional layout, we would suggest caution.
+When it comes to a Functional layout, we would suggest caution.
 Getting a functional resume layout right takes a lot more creativity and is risk prone.

 But, a format alone isn’t going to get you the job.